Key Takeaways

 - Low rates boost spending and growth, while high rates slow spending and control inflation.

-- The Federal Reserve adjusts it by buying/selling bonds and changing bank interest rates.
+- The Fed adjusts it by buying or selling bonds and changing bank interest rates.

 - It impacts loans, business expansion, and stock markets, ensuring financial stability.